 While the Ananda’s cups are large and in charge, the Sundara’s are smaller and rounded.

 I find that my ears fit inside, but just barely.
 With the Ananda, there’s a ton of room inside and you’ll never find your ear hitting any part of the cup.

-Depending on the size of your ear, you may or may not find your ears touching.
+As far as the Sundara goes, depending on the size of your ear, you may or may not find your ears touching.
 It just depends.

 Outside of those cosmetic differences, both headphones are built roughly the same.

 Both have velour padding with a soft protein leather outer shell.
 It’s a strange design to try and describe.